Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Stars Betting Insights

-- The Stars have gone 42-24 when listed as a moneyline favorite this season.
+- The Stars have won 42 of their 66 games when favored on the moneyline this season (63.6%).

 Stars vs Kraken Additional Info